Skip to main content

 1. From the Photoshop Class folder, open the file Hershey trolley stop.tif.

-2. Navigate to Layer > Smart Objects > Convert to Smart Object.
-This conversion creates a protective container around your original image data.
+2. Go to Layer > Smart Objects > Convert to Smart Object.

 The Shadows/Highlights Adjustment